OXID-eSales/codeception-modules/README.md

       paths: 'Application/views/flow'
 ```

-After adding to the suite configuration, rebuild the codeception configuration with:
+After adding to the suite configuration, rebuild the codeception
+configuration by running the command:

 ```
 codecept build